 We’ve seen a lot of talk during the previous years about copyright infringement.
 Both major entertainment companies and individual artists have complained about their work being devalued due to legal loopholes and rogue websites.
 However, European lawmakers seem to be the first to act.
-Back in September, the European Union passed an all-new copyright directive that caused quite a stir online.
-Companies like Google, Facebook, and Twitter are now strongly opposing the new law and especially – a section of the new law called Article 13.
+Back in June 2018, the European Union proposed an all-new copyright directive that caused quite a stir online.
+Companies like Google, Facebook, and Twitter have been strongly opposing the new law and especially – a section of the new law called Article 13.
 Since there are plenty of misconceptions about Article 13, it's time to separate the facts from numerous rumors, and set the record straight.
 And that's precisely what we'll do in this article.

-What’s the Main Goal of the EU’s Copyright Directive?
+What’s the Main Goal of the EU’s New Copyright Directive?

-Why is Article 13 Such a Big Deal?
+Why is Article 17 Such a Big Deal?
 How Does it Affect You?

-The core part of Article 13 is theoretical measures that companies need to use to prevent copyright infringement.
-These should be ‘effective content recognition systems’ that automatically detect problematic content and they remove it from the Web.
+The core part of Article 17 consists of theoretical measures that companies need to use to prevent copyright infringement.
+These should be ‘effective content recognition systems’ that automatically detect problematic content and before it gets removed from the Web.
 Interestingly enough, particular attention has been paid to the status of ‘Internet memes’ as an example of how copyrighted material is used and shared across the Web.

-Why Are Tech Companies So Vocal Against Article 13?
+Why Are Tech Companies So Vocal Against Articles 13 & 17?

-Major tech companies have been very local about the new copyright directive.
+Major tech companies have been very vocal about the new copyright directive.
 However, we’ve heard the biggest criticism from YouTube.
-This isn’t as surprising as this website relies on user-generated content and will be directly affected by Article 13.
+This isn’t as surprising as this website relies on user-generated content and will be directly affected by Article 17.

-In a recently published blog post, YouTube CEO Susan Wojcicki shared her company’s views of the new law.
+In a very informative blog post, YouTube CEO Susan Wojcicki shared her company’s views of the new law.
 The post starts by saying that YouTube has never been as popular as today, with the number of 1+ million subscriptions increasing 75%, year over year.
 The media streaming service also has more than 1 billion viewers each month.
 At the same time, Wojcicki talks about the dangers of Article 13 (now known as Article 17) and how the company is under siege in the European Union.

 Wojcicki says that ‘this legislation poses a threat to both your livelihood and your ability to share your voice with the world’.
 She also added that ‘if implemented as proposed, Article 13 threatens hundreds of thousands of jobs, European creators, businesses, artists, and everyone they employ’.
 It certainly looks like she is not overreacting, given that YouTube could soon be forced to use pretty rigorous mechanisms that would stop a large percentage of content from appearing on the platform.